 In 1955 we toured Australia and New Zealand, we were away for 15 months.
 The houses were packed everywhere.
 When we came back, in February 1956, I had to make a change, a musical change—I wanted to be in a dance band, and I suppose I was finding the music I played with Winnie too restricting.
 The money was great, and international travel, and Winnie and Lew [Levishon, her husband, and manager] always treated me right—but I thought I needed a change.
 Funnily enough Jan and I were going out to Australia in 1958 just when Winnie was doing another tour there, so we ended up working all together again.

 Drummer with Ian Dury’s first main band Kilburn and the High Roads in the early 1970s.
 Before that he was in the quite extraordinarily-named rock band Kripple Vision.
 I interviewed Rohoman—took me a long time to track him down, and he’d never responded to interview requests from either of Dury’s biographers—both because he’d worked in that influential early band, and indeed played on the recording of the one Kilburns album Handsome (1976), and because he is physically disabled himself.
-This was to contribute to my research for Shakin’ All Over: Pop, Rock and Disability (forthcoming, University of Michigan Press), supported by the AHRC.
+This was to contribute to my research for Shakin’ All Over: Popular Music and Disability (University of Michigan Press, 2013), supported by the AHRC.

 Interviewed in person, in a London restaurant, 14 September 2010.
 Today Rohoman is a London-based jazz drummer, and plays with the Vlad Miller Trio.